tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'The AmendmentMethod in FFDQ is a DQ Solutions level concept describing the relationship between a specification (technical description of a test) and an enhancement in the context of resource type (SingleRecord or MultiRecord) and associated information elements.'
+'The AmendmentMethod in bdqffdq is a DQ Solutions level concept describing the relationship between a Specification (technical description of a test) and an Amendment (an enhancement in the context of resource type (SingleRecord or MultiRecord) and associated information elements).

+EM(am) = {s | s ⊂ S ⋀ am ∈ AM}'

 ********************